New Student Orientation FAQs

 Not everyone needs to take all of the placement tests that are offered at orientation—it often depends on a number of factors, including your major, what tests you have taken, and what kind of credits you have obtained from other colleges through transfer work or dual-credit.
 To find out which tests are most appropriate for you, either contact the Student Testing Services office or speak with your academic advisor during your orientation session.

-How do I register for tests at orientation?
+How do I register for placement tests at orientation?

 There are two primary ways to register for orientation tests: